XR2Learn/Enablers-2-4-Training/README.md

 deployed using Docker to ensure easy-to-use components, reproducible development and deployment environments, and consistent results.
 Thus, the Training tools support cross-platform use, i.e., Windows, Linux and macOS.

-- Pre-processing: Pre-process raw data into an organized time window of data and labels to be used by the other components.
+- **Pre-processing**: Pre-process raw data into an organized time window of data and labels to be used by the other components.
-- Handcrafted Features Extraction: Extracts features derived from the raw data type’s properties instead of using Machine Learning for feature extraction.
+- **Handcrafted Features Extraction**: Extracts features derived from the raw data type’s properties instead of using Machine Learning for feature extraction.
-- Self-Supervised Learning (SSL) Training (pre-train): Pre-train an encoder (Enabler 2), with no use of labels.
+- **Self-Supervised Learning (SSL) Training (pre-train)**: Pre-train an encoder (Enabler 2), with no use of labels.
-- SSL Features Extraction: Uses an encoder to generate features (Enabler 3).
+- **SSL Features Extraction**: Uses an encoder to generate features (Enabler 3).
-- Supervised Learning Training (fine-tuning): Trains a classification model (Enabler 4) utilizing labels.
+- **Supervised Learning Training (fine-tuning)**: Trains a classification model (Enabler 4) utilizing labels.

 Pre-trained encoder and fine-tuned emotion classification models are also available for use.